longlt201203/ai-coder/README.md

 1. Open the Command Palette (Ctrl+Shift+P)
 2. Run "AI Coder: Open Chat"
 3. Type your question or request in the chat panel

+### Adding Context

+1. Click the "Add Context" button in the chat panel
+2. Select files from your project to provide as context
+3. The AI will use these files to provide more relevant answers

 ### Example Prompts